 Regarding the cleaning process of kitchen faucets, all you need is some warm water and a few drops of dish soap, and there it goes.
-Just clean it like you do with your own dishes, just not as frequently.
+Just clean it as you do with your own dishes, just not as frequently.

 5. How long does a typical kitchen faucet system last?

 The lifespan of a system depends on many factors, such as the materials from which the system is made or how customers use the system.
 The stronger the materials, the longer the faucet system can operate.